What can my Guinea Pig eat?

 - Mint – Can be fed dry or fresh in small amounts.
 Should not be fed to breast feeding or pregnant guinea pigs

-- Oregano – Incredibly high in calcium and should be fed very rarely, if at all.
+- Oregano – Very high in calcium and should be fed very rarely, if at all.
 One – two leaves at most

 - Parsley – High in calcium but a tasty treat.
-Should be fed sparingly but not to breast feeding or pregnant guinea pigs
+Should be fed sparingly but not to milk producing or pregnant guinea pigs

 BRANCHES & LEAVES: